 agreements.
 Moreover, Moscow announced a moratorium on participation

-The contemporary political landscape is increasingly
+The modern political landscape is increasingly becoming

 signs of multipolarity and asymmetry, in which relations